Acarigua

-Acarigua ([akaˈɾiɣwa]), founded as San Miguel de Acarigua, is a city in northwestern Venezuela, in the northern part of the state of Portuguesa.
+Acarigua ([akaˈɾiɣwa]), founded as San Miguel de Acarigua in 1620, is a city in northwestern Venezuela, in the northern part of the state of Portuguesa and its former capital.
+It encompasses the Páez municipality.

-Formerly the state capital, it is a major commercial center for the northern Llanos region of South America.
+It is a major commercial center for the northern Llanos region of South America.
 It is contiguous with the neighboring city of Araure.

+Etymology

+The name Acarigua comes from the indigenous word Hacarygua, given to the land by the indigenous Gayón people.
+The name San Miguel de Acarigua, given to the area by Spanish conquistadores, follows the Spanish Catholic tradition of naming cities after saints.

+History

+The first accounts of the Hacarygua territory was in the writings of German colonizer Nicolás Federmann, who arrived in one of the area's indigenous villages on December 15, 1530.
+He was headed to southwestern Llanos territory to search for the mythical city of El Dorado.
+In the winter of 1535, German colonizer Jorge Spira sought shelter and food during his travels in what is now Acarigua.

+It was established as the state capital of Portuguesa in 1927, but ten years later in 1937 Guanare took its place.

 Demographics

 The city's population was 116,551 in 1990 and was estimated at 208,495 in 2008.
+In 2012 the population was 143,704.
+In 2020 the population of the Páez municipality was 216,827.

 Religion

 Its Cathedral Catedral de Nuestra Señora de la Corteza is the episcopal see of the Roman Catholic Diocese of Acarigua–Araure.